m-reza-rahman/jakartaee-docker/jenkins-kubertenes/README.md

     $ git push origin master
     ```

-## Create a pipeline
+## Create a Multibranch pipeline
 You'll now use Jenkins to define and run a pipeline that will test, build, and deploy your copy of `gceme` to your Kubernetes cluster.
 You'll approach this in phases.
 Let's get started with the first.

-* Go to the option `Jenkins>Credentials` and add a new credentials to the store Jenkins of the kind `Google Service Account from metadata`
+* Go to the option `Jenkins > Credentials` and add a new credentials to the store Jenkins of the kind `Google Service Account from metadata`
-* Go to the option `Jenkins>New Item` and create a new item with the name javaee-cafe and the type  **Multibranch Pipeline**
+* Go to the option `Jenkins > New Item` and create a new item with the name javaee-cafe and the type  **Multibranch Pipeline**
 * Add a new Git Branch Source with the repository  `https://github.com/m-reza-rahman/javaee-docker.git` and the credential created.
 * Set the 'Interval' value to 1 minute in the 'Scan Multibranch Pipeline Triggers' section
 * Click `Save`, leaving all other options with their defaults

+* Go to the option `Jenkins > Global Tool Configuration` and add a Maven Installation

 A job entitled "Branch indexing" was kicked off to see identify the branches in your repository.
 If you refresh Jenkins you should see the `master` branch now has a job created for it.